In an increasingly assessment-focused school system, we want to propose an alternative: what if students focused on reading for fun?

 Improve Academic Outcomes

 In a recent study by the National Literacy Trust, independent reading was shown to improve academic performance for vocabulary, grammar, and reading fluency.
-Leisure reading also increased positive reading attitudes, which correlate with greater overall reading achievement and lifetime reading habits.
+Leisure reading also increased positive reading attitudes, which correlate with greater overall reading achievement, writing skills, communication skills, and lifetime reading habits.
 Promoting independent reading is a great way to cultivate natural curiosity and a culture of lifelong learning.
+Whether the student is reading a non-fiction book, fiction book, graphic novel, chapter book, or any other style or genre, they all positively impact academic outcomes.

 The same National Literacy Trust study found evidence that reading for pleasure provides a better understanding of other cultures.
-Encouraging students to read stories about other ways of life allows them to escape into these new worlds and consider other ways of being.
+Encouraging students to read stories about other ways of life allows them to escape into these new worlds and consider other cultural backgrounds and ways of being.
 In a 2003 Nestle Family Monitor study of children aged 11–18, 55% of participants stated that books help them understand different people and cultures.
+Whether the students are in elementary school, middle school, or high school, it is never too early to expose them to new perspectives and experiences through the fun activity of reading.

 Help the Brain Relax